stevederico/SDKit/README.md

 SDKit is a set of useful classes, I have created while developing my apps.
 Please feel free to send a pull request and improve the repo.

-Please [Send me an email](mailto:steve@stevederico.com) if you are using SDKit in your project, I would love to hear about it.
+Please [send me an email](mailto:steve@stevederico.com) if you are using SDKit in your project, I would love to hear about it.

 ## Documentation